nodeGame/NDDB/README.md

 });
 ```

-If multiple users have done the same, the option `flattenByGroup` will create one new CSV row per group.
+If you have multiple users in the database, the option `flattenByGroup` will create one CSV row per group (e.g., user).

 ```js